alexpkeil1/LSurvival.jl/README.md

 [![Build Status](https://github.com/alexpkeil1/LSurvival.jl/actions/workflows/runtests.yml/badge.svg?branch=main)](https://github.com/alexpkeil1/LSurvival.jl/actions/workflows/runtests.yml?query=branch%3Amain)

 These are some survival analysis functions that I was hoping to find in Julia and never did.
-They don't interface with the existing Julia model fitting modules (e.g. StatsModels).
+Interface with StatsModels is developing.
 I needed a module that did these things, and I'm putting it here in case anyone is motivated to adapt this to fit better into the Julia ecosystem.

 This module handles:
 - Cox proportional hazards model with Efron's method or Breslow's method for ties